-Questionable arguments made and adopted by district court . . .
-OURT OF APPEALS surprising ruling for many

-- Fifth Circuit is a traditionally conservative court - Timetable issue: - appeal is by Obama-administration DOL - 50 days until Trump takes office . . . no DOL Secretary named yet - DOL has 40 days from when the District Court record is submitted to file an initial brief - will likely request expedited appeal procedures - will need oral argument, briefs, etc. before January 20 - DOL has filed a motion expedited hearing (can the reason be a new administration?).
-Plaintiff's objected. - Still some unpredictability regarding future of the rule
+- Questionable arguments made and adopted by District Court . . . surprising ruling for many. - 5th Circuit is a traditionally conservative court. - Timetable issue: - appeal is by Obama-administration DOL - 50 days until Trump takes office . . . no DOL Secretary named yet - DOL has 40 days from when the District Court record is submitted to file an initial brief - will likely request expedited appeal procedures - will need oral argument, briefs, etc. before January 20th - Still some unpredictability regarding future of the rule.